iurnus/scripps_kaust_model_doc/index.rst

 ####################################################################
-Documentation of Scripps-KAUST Regional Integrated Prediction System
+Documentation of Scripps-KAUST Regional Integrated Prediction System (SKRIPS)
 ####################################################################

 This is a documentation for the Scripps-KAUST Regional Integrated Prediction System (SKRIPS).
 This